bernie-skipole/acremscope/docs/index.md

 15 10 * * * /usr/bin/python3 /home/bernard/www/astrodata/clientrequests.py >/dev/null 2>&1

+30 9,16 * * * /usr/bin/python3 /home/bernard/www/astrodata/metoffice.py >/dev/null 2>&1

 make_planets.py is run at 10:30 each day, which populates planet.db with planetary positions

 IERS_A.py is run at 9:00 every Saturday, It downloads the IERS bulletin A for Astroplan earth location

 clientrequests.py is run at 10:15 each day, which requests dome door closure

+metoffice.py is run at 9:30 and 16:30 each day, and calls a met office api to obtain weather data which is sets into file weather.json.